-You will study a range of modules focusing either on the English language or the interface between language and communication.
-You will develop both your ability to understand language and communication, as well as the ability to investigate these areas.
-In each year, you will study a range of compulsory modules that cover the key concepts and ideas in language and communication.
-As you progress into the second and third years, you will have the opportunity to study optional modules that focus either on professional applications of language and communication, or on areas with a more traditional academic focus.
+You'll study a range of modules focusing either on the English language or the interface between language and communication.
+You'll develop both your ability to understand language and communication, as well as the ability to investigate these areas.
+In each year, you'll study a range of compulsory modules that cover the key concepts and ideas in language and communication.
+As you progress into the second and third years, you'll have the opportunity to study optional modules that focus either on professional applications of language and communication, or on areas with a more traditional academic focus.

 You will gain work experience by doing the English Language in the Workplace module.
-Previous students have done range of placements in business and education.
+Previous students have undertaken a range of placements in business and education.
 For example, one student did her placement in a hotel and was given the job to develop its online promotion and marketing.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

 When not attending lectures, seminars, workshops or other timetabled sessions, you will continue learning through self-study.
 Typically, this involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.

 Your module tutor will direct you towards specific readings and/or activities to complete before class and you'll also access our virtual learning environment (Blackboard) for guidance and materials related to independent study.

 The English Language in the Workplace module allows you to find and carry out a 120 hour work placement related to language and communication.